[[updated Oct. 15, 2016]]

 Managing several Facebook pages and ad accounts has always been a nightmare.
 Things can get worse (way worse!) if you are an agency managing dozens of client accounts.
-Then came Facebook business manager, and the question- is it right for my brand or agency?
+Then came Facebook business manager and the inevitable question: Is it right for my brand (or agency)?

-Since its release several months ago, Facebook’s business manager has had it’s share of criticisms.
+Since its release, Facebook’s Business Manager has had its share of criticisms.
 Just check the comments below in this post to see how unhappy people were (and still are) about it.
-Sounds like a big headache to me!

-Beyond many of the problems users have reported, however, is a solution for some agencies and large scale businesses, especially those managing multiple pages or multiple admins accross a large organization.
+Beyond many of the problems users have reported, however, is a solution for some agencies and large scale businesses, especially those managing multiple pages or multiple admins across a large organization.

 In this article we’ll focus on the practicalities and answer these three questions: